kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   name: my-request
   # Cluster-scoped (no namespace)
 spec:
-  # All fields optional - empty spec means "all pools"

-  # Filter by driver name
+  # Driver is REQUIRED - bounds response to one driver's pools
   driver: example.com/gpu

-  # Filter by pool name (requires driver if set)
+  # Filter by pool name (optional)
   poolName: node-1

-  # Limit number of pools returned (default: 100, max: 1000)
+  # Limit number of pools returned (optional)
-  # Prevents large responses in clusters with many pools
+  # Default and max values will be determined at implementation time
+  # based on max-size calculations to ensure the object fits in etcd
   limit: 100

 status: